ghc-proposals/ghc-proposals/proposals/0000-row-polymorphism.rst

 - Rows can contain a label multiple times, the order of those is important
 - Rows can be extended by a type variable of kind ``Row k`` where the base row's and the extending row's ``k`` have to be the same

+This means that a row behaves like a type level ``Map Symbol [k]``, in that one label can have multiple types whose order is important (to be interpreted as duplicated lables), but order of different symbols is not garantueed.

 Pseudo grammar of rows:

 .. code-block:: haskell